CLI Commands

 • --verbose: Show detailed timing information for each aggregator.

-• --force: Force aggregation even if scheduled tasks are disabled.
-Bypasses the COMMUNITY_STATS_SCHEDULED_TASKS_ENABLED configuration check.
+• --force: Force aggregation even if scheduled aggregation tasks are disabled.
+Bypasses the COMMUNITY_STATS_SCHEDULED_AGG_TASKS_ENABLED configuration check.

 Examples: